Home Initiative

 • micro combined heat and power (small-scale pilot programme, limited to 30,000 installations)

-The tariffs differ between different technologies, and for different-size systems – they are higher per kWh for smaller systems.
-The tariff for a particular system is fixed at the time of installation but is indexed for inflation.
-However, as time goes on and the cost of the systems (hopefully) decreases the tariffs for new installations will be reduced – this is called ‘degression’.
-There will be periodic reviews of the operation of the scheme and the tariffs being paid.
+The tariffs differ between different technologies, and for different-size systems – they are higher per kilowatt-hour (kWh) for smaller systems.
+The tariff for a particular system is fixed at the time of installation and then is indexed for inflation.
+However, as time goes on and the cost of the systems (hopefully) decreases, the tariffs for new installations will be reduced – this is called ‘degression’.
+There are periodic reviews of the operation of the scheme and the tariffs being paid.
 Payments are tax free.

 The Energy Saving Trust has a simple calculator to allow you to estimate how much you would get under the Feed-in Tariff.

 Both the system components and the installer must be approved under the Microgeneration Certification Scheme.
 In its original form, other measures to reduce energy consumption (insulation, heating controls, lighting) were not a requirement for receiving the FIT.
-However, since April 2012 properties installing solar PV must have Energy Performance Certificate ratings of at least D in order to get the full tariff; otherwise they will get just 9p per kWh.
+However, since April 2012 properties installing solar PV must have Energy Performance Certificate (EPC) ratings of at least D in order to get the full tariff; otherwise they will get much less.
 However, this requirement does not apply to other technologies.

 The register of installed systems is held by OFGEM.
 Payment is made by electricity suppliers and comes from them, not from the government.